haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/archi_perspectives/components/modules/mod_depend.md

 * One module cannot be responsible for several features.

-* Module dependencies on other modules must be declared explicitly.
+* 模块依赖 on other modules must be declared explicitly.
 You must also declare any dependency upon other components (for example, a theme, language package, or library).

 * Removing or disabling a module does not result in disabling other modules.